elifzorlu/DSA-210-Term-Project/README.md

 - **Python**: For data cleaning and statistical analysis
 - **Pandas**: To manipulate and preprocess data
-- **Matplotlib and Seaborn**: For creating visualizations (scatter plots, heatmaps,boxplots, time series)
+- **Matplotlib and Seaborn**: For creating visualizations (scatter plots, heatmaps, boxplots, histograms)
 - **SciPy**: For hypothesis testing and regression analysis

 ---